 - (1) Ratings are provided where applicable to indicate associated Credit Risk.
 N/A indicates not applicable. - (2) Interest Rate Risk is estimated using either duration or weighted average months to maturity depending on the respective policy.
 Amounts are shown in months except as otherwise noted.
-The City manages its exposure to decline in fair value by limiting maturity of Certificates of Deposit to original maturity of one year. - (3) Information unavailable. - This is not a permitted investment in the General Fund.
+The City manages its exposure to decline in fair value by limiting maturity of Certificates of Deposit to original maturity of one year. - (3) Information unavailable. - (4) Last valued at June 30, 2021. - Cost basis information is not available so fair value is reflected.